openmainframeproject-internship/Zowe-toolkit-plugin-for-Intellij/Documentation/Readme.md

 The Detailed Designed consists of several documents, so you can easily skip some parts or return to a section in the future.
 For first read we recommend to read the files in the Detailed Design directory sequentially.

-The documentation is also written in this article: https://medium.com/@97malimi/testing-intellij-plugin-415c4ce014c6
+The Detailed Design is also written in this article: https://medium.com/@97malimi/testing-intellij-plugin-415c4ce014c6

 # Documentation Folder